 An early proponent of digital projection technology, Remers's leadership saw first Electrohome and then Christie Digital evolve into a global research and sales leader in the industry.
 He has always had strong relationships with the University, with the Faculty of Arts, and with the Department of Philosophy, and in 2007 he received a University 50th Anniversary Alumni Award.

 Robert Ewen came to Waterloo Philosophy from his original program in Engineering.
 Intrigued with themes in Parmenides, Heraclitus, and Hegel, he graduated with an Honours BA in Philosophy in 1971.
 With a subsequent MBA in hand, by the late 1970s Ewen was becoming skilled in finance.
 As a broker and discretionary money manager he has enjoyed great success in the Canadian banking industry.Ewen is a strong supporter of the universities from which he graduated, and of the Bruce Trail Association (whose 720 kilometres both he and his wife Anita have hiked end-to-end).
-He continues to bring philosophical reflection to bear on his life and work.
+In 2017 received a 60th Anniversary Alumni Award, and he continues to bring philosophical reflection to bear on his life and work.

 Arts in academics